 Bright and warm colors like red, yellow, and orange are often associated with happiness, excitement, and energy.
 These hues are frequently used to depict joyful scenes or characters, infusing children with a sense of delight and enthusiasm.
 In contrast, cool colors such as blue and green are linked to calmness, tranquility, and serenity, creating a soothing atmosphere for children and fostering a sense of relaxation.

-Moreover, the portrayal of different emotions through colors helps children develop emotional intelligence.
+The portrayal of different emotions through colors helps children develop emotional intelligence.
 When characters experience happiness, sadness, anger, or fear, the corresponding colors used in the illustrations help children recognize and understand these emotions.
 This visual representation allows young readers to empathize with characters and learn about their own emotions in a safe and relatable manner.

 Promoting Cultural Awareness and Diversity